blacknes/Cool_Hotel/README.md

 Test
 Hi: all

-this is master for origin
+this is clean_master for origin

-here is master branch
+here is clean_master branch